deepakjnv880/gender-and-age-group-prediction/README.md

 # Dateset used -
 [Adience data set](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification) is used.<br/>
-Then some preprocessing(basically face alignment) has been done on all data from dataset.<br/>
+Then some preprocessing(basically face alignment and croping) has been done on all data from dataset.<br/>
 Dataset contain five fold in it.
-From which first four fold used for training purpose and from last fifth fold 40% dataset used validation and 60% dataset used for testing.</br>
+From which first four fold used for training purpose and from last fifth fold 50% dataset used validation and 50% dataset used for testing.</br>
 Model is trained on Google colab with GPU.<br/>

 ======================================================<br/>
-Dimension of training dataset =>  (10988, 227, 227, 3)<br/>
+Dimension of training dataset =>  (12969, 227, 227, 3)<br/>
-Dimension of validation dataset =>  (1098, 227, 227, 3)<br/>
+Dimension of validation dataset =>  (1651, 227, 227, 3)<br/>
-Dimension of testing dataset =>  (1647, 227, 227, 3)<br/>
+Dimension of testing dataset =>  (1651, 227, 227, 3)<br/>
 ======================================================<br/>

 # Model architecture -